quii/learn-go-with-tests/reading-files.md

 ./blogpost_test.go:16:12: undefined: blogposts.NewPostsFromFS
 ```

 This forces us to make the skeleton of our function to make the test run.
 Remember not to overthink the code at this point, we're just trying to get a running test and make sure it fails as we'd expect.
-If we skip this step we might be skipping over assumptions and not write a useful test.
+If we skip this step we may skip over assumptions and not write a useful test.

 ```go
 package blogposts